 State of Hawaii

-Your Committee on Education, to which was referred S.B.
-No. 687 entitled:
+Your Committees on Agriculture and Environment and Water and Land, to which was referred S.B.
+No. 657 entitled:

-As affirmed by the record of votes of the members of your Committee on Education that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 687, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 687, S.D.
-1, and be referred to your Committee on Ways and Means.
+As affirmed by the records of votes of the members of your Committees on Agriculture and Environment and Water and Land that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
+No. 657 and recommend that it pass Second Reading and be referred to your Committee on Ways and Means.